Sudanese general tightens grip on power, 2 weeks after coup

 Associated Press

-KHARTOUM, Sudan (AP) — Sudan’s top general has reappointed himself as head of the army-run interim governing body, a sign that he’s tightening his grip on the country two weeks after he led a coup against civilian leaders.
+KHARTOUM, Sudan (AP) — Sudan’s top general reappointed himself as head of the army-run interim governing body on Thursday, a sign that he’s tightening his grip on the country two weeks after he led a coup against civilian leaders.

-There was no immediate reaction by pro-democracy groups to the move by Gen. Abdel-Fattah Burhan, which was announced by Sudan’s state television.
+The move by Gen. Abdel-Fattah Burhan — along with other appointments he announced for the Sovereign Council — was expected to anger Sudan’s pro-democracy protest movement, sidelined in the coup.
+Since the Oct.
+25 takeover, pro-democracy leaders have demanded the military relinquish power and refuse to be part of any administration in which a military maintains a role.

 Sudan has been in the midst of a fragile transition since a 2019 pro-democracy uprising led to the removal of longtime autocrat Omar al-Bashir.
 The 11-member Sovereign Council was first formed in the summer of 2019, after the military signed a power-sharing deal with pro-democracy forces.

-A number of other members of the body have also sat on the previous council that Burhan headed before he dissolved it in last month’s coup.
+A number of other members of the body sat on the previous council that Burhan headed before he dissolved it in the coup.
 Also reappointed to the body Thursday was the powerful paramilitary leader Mohammed Hamdan Dagalo, as vice-president.
-Burhan also reappointed as council members another three generals who had served in the previous council, according to the state TV.
+And Burhan reappointed as council members another three generals who had served in the previous council.

+Three others on the council are leaders of rebel groups who fought Bashir’s government for years, but who have moved towards peace with the transitional government.
+They all also served on the previous council.
+One of them, Malik Agar, a prominent leader of the Sudan Revolutionary Front, a rebel movement in Sudan’s southern Blue Nile States, was one of signees to a historic peace accord with the transitional government in Juba, South Sudan last year.

+Five of the members are civilians, only one of whom — Raja Nicola, a Christian lawyer — served on the previous body.
+She is one of two women appointees.

 The agreement under which the council was formed after Bashir’s ouster stipulated that the council should include five civilians chosen by activists, five military representatives chosen by the armed forces and one civilian member to be chosen in agreement between civilians and the generals.